Cosmic Peril Fantasy: Magic

 - Make people instantly disappear never to be found again

 - To use magic, a player must invest in the "Caster I" talent at character creation.
 This talent, and its upgrade "Caster II", each grant 1 free level 1 arcane skill.

 - Level-1 of an arcane skill offers only a minor core power.
 Higher levels offer more spells and enhanced core powers.

-- To cast magic, a player must make a arcane skill roll.
-This is generally 2d6 + skill level + your Spirit statistic.
-Players may succeed, critically succeed, fail, or critically fail, with magical consequences for each.
+- To cast magic, a player must make an arcane skill roll.
+This is generally 2d8 + skill level and any other modifiers.
+Players may succeed, "upcast", critically succeed, fail, or critically fail, with magical consequences for each.

 - Higher level spells are more difficult to cast, even for masters of the skill, and have more severe consquences for failure.

-- Casting magic requires a visible sign, established as part of casting style.
+- Casting magic requires a visible sign.
 This could be pointing or hand gestures, brandishing of an arcane focus, glowing eyes, or some other obvious sign.
 By default, it is an obvious 1-handed gesture, arm out and palm extended towards the target area.

 - Some ongoing spells require maintenance of concentration, a resource of which the typical caster has 1.
 If subjected to any distraction during concentration such as combat or turbulence, there is a risk of losing concentration and a Meditation check must be rolled.
 By default, the caster must be conscious to maintain concentration.